Did Adele Cancel Fireworks For The Rest Of Tour After Her Son Was Hurt?

 The final concert of her tour will be in her native London in July.

 Do you think Adele will keep the fireworks for the rest of her Adele Live tour?
-Let us know what you think in the comment section below.
+Let us know what you think in the comments section below.

 [Featured Image by Christopher Polk/Staff/Getty Images]